 Never, ever create a food garden from scratch without first developing a really good design.

-A good design is the difference between you doing the clearing, digging, fertilising, and pest control for your new veggie patch — or your rotationally fenced chooks (that’s an Australian chicken) doing the work for you.
+A good design is the difference between you doing the clearing, digging, fertilizing, and pest control for your new veggie patch — or your rotationally fenced chooks (that’s an Australian chicken) doing the work for you.
 Isn’t it smarter to let the chickens gorge themselves on grass, weeds, and bugs; dig through soil; poo in it; and hand over eggs into the bargain?
 In short, you need an ultra-smart, well-integrated garden design.

 Get a good Permaculture designer on board, and take the design process seriously.
 Work with your designer to create a plan that you are willing to commit to over the long haul.
 It is more important to get a great, long-term design established during your Permablitz, than it is to complete all the work in one day.
 Use your Blitz day to break the back of that design, then keep adding to and refining your project slowly, over the years.